Solution- Outer Join and NULL in SQL

 This is a lesson preview only.
 For the full lesson, purchase the course here.

-So let's talk through this solutions challenge question here.
-So just as a recap of one of the things that I mentioned yesterday, but just to really drive it home until you understand the data set that you're working with.
+So let's talk through this solution challenge question here.
+So just as a recap of one of the things that I mentioned yesterday, but just to really drive it home until you understand the dataset you're working with.
 It's kind of hard to understand all the ways in which you can use things.

 So first you want to make sure you understand what's going on.
-And so just to explain our database in this case, the idea here is if I open up the tables here and look at the ER diagram, is that, zoom in here, make all this bigger here.
-Is it users place orders?
-Those orders know who placed the order, when it was made, who it was shipped to, which could be different than where that person lives.
+And just to explain our database in this case, the idea here—if I open up the tables and look at the ER diagram—is this: users place orders.
+Those orders know who placed the order, when it was made, and who it was shipped to, which could be different from where that person lives.

 It does not know any status.
 It doesn't know what was ordered.
 Those are broken up by line items.